Light Fettuccine Alfredo

 Frequently Asked Questions

 Yes!
-It was actually created by a restaurateur from Rome in the 1920s.
+It was created by a restaurateur from Rome in the 1920s.
 His name was Alfredo di Lello.

 The rich pasta sauce is traditionally made with butter, grated Parmesan cheese, heavy cream, and black pepper.